punnoose-1620/machine-learning-project/README.md

 # [Trainer](./trainer.py)

 This file contains Hyper Parameters and invokes each model trainer function from [`modelFunctions.py`](./modelFunctions.py).
 Different function invokations can be commented to run each model individually.
-A good example would be:
+A good example would be:<br>
-`python trainer.py > ./ModelLogs/AnnTrainingLog.txt`
+`python trainer.py > ./ModelLogs/AnnTrainingLog.txt`<br>
 being used to log training results of ANN after commenting all other invokations on the [`trainer.py`](./trainer.py) file.

-To train all the models at once, you can run this function using the code:
+To train all the models at once, you can run this function using the code:<br>
 `python trainer.py > ./ModelLogs/TrainingResults.txt`

 # [Tester](./tester.py)
 This file is used to test the saved XGBoost Model but can be altered to test other model when saved.